galbash/serverless-rpc/plugin/README.md

 plugins list.

 ## Basic Usage
-To register a RPC handler as a function event, use the following when defining your function
+To register an RPC handler as a function event, use the following when defining your function
 ```
 functions:
   my-rpc-function:
     handler: handler.app  # handler should be the file containing your RPC handler.
                           # app should be an initialized RPC handler object, which should
-                          # be registered to the proccessor
+                          # be registered to the processor
     events:
       - rpc:
           service: path/to/service/file.ServiceName  # e.g. tutorial.Calculator for